lahiruz/JS-Interview/advanced/js_design_patterns.md

-# Welcome to design patters
+# Welcome to design patterns

-* Here is few design patters in JavaScript.
+* Here is few design patterns in JavaScript.

 ## Module Pattern